-A full-time student is one who is in good academic standing and who carries 12 or more hours of credit.
+- 1. A full-time student is one who is in good academic standing and who carries 12 or more hours of credit.
 The full-time student will normally carry 15 to 18 credit hours in order to graduate after four semesters.
-Full-time students must be enrolled as degree candidates.

-- 2. A probationary student is one who has a grade-point deficiency or other academic deficiency and will normally carry no more than 12 hours of credit in a semester. - 3.
+Full-time students must be enrolled as degree candidates. - 2.
+A probationary student is one who has a grade-point deficiency or other academic deficiency and will normally carry no more than 12 hours of credit in a semester. - 3.
 A part-time student is one who carries 11 or fewer semester hours of credit in a semester. - 4.
 A non-degree student is one who has not been admitted to a degree program. - 5.
 A sophomore student is a regular student who has earned a minimum of 30 semester hours.
-All other degree candidates are considered freshmen.
+All other degree candidates are considered freshmen. - 6 A visting student is one who is matriculated at another school while enrolled at OCC.